logo

 6. Stinky disasters

 Try to keep the box clean and fresh (well, after every business is done).
-If you already changed the litter box and they still exhibit the same behavior, then a visit to the vet would be best.
+If you have already changed the litter box and they still exhibit the same behavior, then a visit to the vet would be best.

 6. Stinky disasters